Japan's business mood holds up but US tariff worries grow, survey shows

 Both big manufacturers and non-manufacturers expect business conditions to worsen three months ahead, the tankan showed.

-Tokyo has so far failed to convince U.S. President Donald Trump's administration to scrap a 25 per cent tariff on Japanese cars and a 24 per cent tariff on other Japanese imports paused until July 9.
+Tokyo has so far failed to convince US President Donald Trump's administration to scrap a 25 per cent tariff on Japanese cars and a 24 per cent tariff on other Japanese imports paused until Jul 9.

 PROFIT HIT